mahpatil/cka-handy-notes/README.md

 Would recommend as the last step of your preparation, prior to the exam.

 ## [Chrome bookmarks](chrome-bookmarks.html)
-You are **only allowed to use chrome/chromium** for the exam and only 2 tabs (one for the exam, the other for the kubernetes.io).
+You are **only allowed to use chrome/chromium** for the exam and only 2 tabs (one for the exam, the other for kubernetes.io).

 Rather than search kubernetes.io for every topic, I used these bookmarks for the most common topics.
 I used the **chrome search to look for the appropriate bookmark** based on the topic.